MAY 19 - 29, 2017

 Recycled hot tub water can be used in a variety of creative ways, such as…

-We do not recommend using your old spa water on your vegetable garden.
+We do not recommend using your old hot tub water on your vegetable garden or any other edible plants.

-After using your spa’s water for months to treat tired muscles, relieve pain and help you rejuvenate, you can potentially get even more use from that water.
+After using your hot tub water for months to treat tired muscles, relieve pain and help you rejuvenate, you can potentially get even more use from that water.
 And that makes your hot tub one the most efficient water users in your home.

 WHAT DO YOU THINK?